 So I decided to do some research on the subject, initially thinking it would be quickly resolved, but I was wrong.
-After a few months of trying different things I finally discovered the hurdle and the answer to getting odor off your plug.
+After a few months of trying nothing short of 50 different iterations of cleaners and processes, I finally discovered the hurdle and the answer to getting odor off your plug.

-Well the R&D on this was interesting to say the least, so I hope my dedication to this doesn’t go unnoticed!
+Well the R&D on this was interesting to say the least, and the state of my bathroom for those 2 months was like a mad scientist’s lab with Egg plugs strewn about in varying states of… well, you get the picture!
+But who better to do this I thought, so I hope my dedication to this doesn’t go unnoticed!
 I’ll spare you all the details of how I got to my conclusions and get right to it.

 How to Get that Odor Out

 It’s known the softer silicones have a less dense molecular structure and as a result naturally exude a small amount of pure silicone oil.
-This is the same type of oil found in any silicone lube.
+In fact, virtually all silicones used in the industry have this oil as part of the way to make them softer.
+This oil is inert and is the same family of oils found in silicone lubes.
 As silicone doesn’t wash off with soap and water it remains on the toy’s surface and with it holds any odors it might have come into contact with.
-This is why all the traditional cleaning methods weren’t working.
+This is why all the traditional cleaning methods like boiling and bleaching weren’t working.

-You can indeed clean your toys with a little care by rubbing the surface with something soft and some acetone, which is nail polish remover.
+You can indeed clean your toys with a little care by rubbing the surface with something soft and some pure acetone, which is what good nail polish remover is.
 Acetone is a solvent for silicone oil.
-In my tests I found those round makeup remover pads worked well and they’re disposable.
-This often worked on its own, but for really intense circumstances, following this up with a soak in an enzymatic cleaner like those for pet stains worked wonders.
+This often worked on its own, but for really persistent odors, following this up with a soak in an enzymatic cleaner like those for pet stains and odors worked wonders.

 To get the enzymes on the entire surface without having to use a lot, put your plug in a ziplock bag with some of the solution, it might only take several sprays, remove the air from the bag and seal.
 Allow to sit a few hours.